State Children's Ombudsman Offices

 |

-The Ombudsman was created as an independent office within the Department of Human Services, independent from the Division of Child and Family Services.
+The ombuds is an independent office within the Department of Health and Human Services, independent from the Division of Child and Family Services.

 |

-The Ombudsman shall have experience in child welfare, and in state laws and policies governing abused, neglected, and dependent children.
+The ombuds shall be appointed by the executive director of the Department of Health and Human Services.
+The ombuds shall have experience in child welfare, and in state laws and policies governing abused, neglected, and dependent children.

 |

-The Ombudsman receives and investigates complaints; makes recommendations; provides annual reports; has access to confidential information.
+The ombuds receives and investigates complaints; makes recommendations; provides annual reports; and has access to confidential information.

 |